sojurner/Personal-blog/src/posts/storytelling/ouch!-part-1.md

 #### "How long will that be?"

-- - 2 weeks - slow walk with assistance
+- 2 weeks - slow walk with assistance
-  - month 1 - unassisted slow walk
+- 1 month - unassisted slow walk
-  - month 2 - back to normal walk
+- 2 months - back to normal walk
-  - month 3 - slow jog
+- 3 months - slow jog
-  - month 4 - 90-100% recovery
+- 4 months - 90-100% recovery

 #### "What about my test?"